tvosel/reload_lf/README.md

 -   `EventParser`: Takes raw log data (as provided by an RPC node) and decodes it into a human-readable, structured format using a predefined contract ABI.
 -   `TransactionRelayer`: Simulates the action of creating, signing, and broadcasting a transaction on the destination chain.
 It includes simulated latency and failure modes.
 -   `StateDB`: Manages persistent state in a simple `state.json` file.
 It's responsible for tracking the last block number processed and which events have already been handled, ensuring the listener can resume from where it left off and avoid duplicate processing.
 -   `CrossChainBridgeListener`: The core class that orchestrates the entire process.
-It contains the main polling loop, coordinates the other components, and handles high-level logic like batching and handling block confirmations.
+It contains the main polling loop, coordinates the other components, and handles high-level logic like batching and block confirmations.

 ## How it Works